gperdrizet/ds9-course-materials/README.md

 Extra course materials for data science cohort 9.

+## 2025-03-10

+Here is a link to the Adaboost meta-estimator in SciKit-learn: [`AdaBoostClassifier()`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html).
+Adaboost is a sequential ensemble technique very similar to gradient boosing, but it can be used with any SciKit-learn model that supports class weighting (ex: logisic regression, random forest, etc.).

 ## 2025-03-07

 Here are the two SciKit-learn meta-estimators for implementing your own ensemble methods: